 Maybe you know it too: winter has arrived and something happens instinctively: you go into a kind of reflection mode.
 The Earth has taken another round around the Sun and we are moving into the quiet months, those that for many primarily are spent indoors, and it is time for self-reflection.
 For some it is a positive experience, for others it is not so nice, but the fact is that the seasons come and goes and there's nothing you can do about it.
 Completely like the changes in life we all face from time to time.

-What you can do something about is the balance in your life and your motivation to develop yourself.
-In order to create and/or maintain motivation, one must, based on one's own worldview, try to see the bigger picture: What is valuable to you, where are you heading in life, does your path through the year fit with the path you yourself think, you've chosen; how's your social life, your work life, and how you maintain your motivation in relation to all of those things.
-It's about challenging your comfortzonecomfort zone so you don't languish.
-It's about the courage to change, and that can only come from within.
+What you can influence is your own awareness of balance in life and your motivation to develop yourself.
+To create and/or sustain motivation, you need to view things through your own worldview and try to see the bigger picture: What has value for you?
+Where are you heading in life?
+Does the rhythm of your year align with the path you feel you have chosen?
+How are your social life and working life functioning, and how do you maintain your motivation in relation to all of these aspects?
+It is about challenging your comfort zone so that you do not stagnate.
+It is about having the courage to change – and that can only come from within.
 It stems from your mental resilience.

 8 pieces of advice to keep motivation alive: